Best Things to Do in Marrakech, Morocco: Medina Walks, Food Tours, Hammams, Gardens, Desert Nights, Day Trips & Not-to-Miss Experiences

 Agafay Desert Camel Ride Sunset Dinner and Live Moroccan Show

-Book this if: you want an easy desert-style evening from Marrakech without committing to a multi-day trip.
+Book this if: you want an easy sunset desert evening from Marrakech with a camel ride, dinner, live Moroccan show, and Agafay’s dramatic rocky-desert scenery.

 Agafay Desert Pool Day & Moroccan Dinner with Live Show